What Users Say

 With Memex, we want to make it 10X+ faster for individuals to organise, recover and share the most useful and trustworthy content they find on the web.

-Your data is fully stored locally on your device.
+Your personal data is fully stored locally on your device.
 We will never have access to it without your approval.

 You can always opt-out and we respect the browser’s ‘do not track’ requests.